 Upton Sinclair Collection

 About 1,000 books by and about writer and social activist Upton Sinclair, including foreign translations and early titles published by the author's imprints.
 There are also periodicals and newspaper clippings, and many rare materials documenting Sinclair’s run for governor of California in 1934.
-Major titles are in first editions and warmly inscribed from Sinclair to Bell, who was his physician.
+Major titles are in first editions and warmly inscribed from Sinclair to Elmer Belt, who was his physician.
 Of particular note is the very rare “Fig Leaf Edition” of OIL!

 The Earle V. Weller Romantic Literature Collection